cl0rm/eiscp_bridge/README.md

 ## Required Hardware

 - ESP8266 WeMosD1 Mini (other 8266 Boards should also work)
-- UART Level Shifter (TTL 3.3V -> RS-232), for example MAX232 Breakout
+- UART Level Shifter (TTL 3.3V -> RS-232), for example MAX3232 Breakout
 - Serial Cable

-The Tx/Rx of the MAX232 chip have to be connected to the Tx/Rx Pins of the WeMos Board.
+The Tx/Rx of the MAX232 chip have to be connected to the D1/D2 Pins of the WeMos Board.
+(Which Correlate to GPIO4/5, confusingly.)

 ## Features